hyperledger-cacti/cacti/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Steps to reproduce the behavior on a successfully deployed BIF cluster.
+Steps to reproduce the behavior on a successfully deployed Hyperledger Cactus cluster.

 **Expected behavior**